Choose your language

 Unique cultivation system with many advantages

-The Qlipr system consists of a galvanised hook (PlanthooQ), with two stainless steel clips (Qliprs), equipped with a special developed foam insert piece (ProteQ).
+The Qlipr system consists of a galvanised hook (PlanthooQ) with two stainless steel clips (Qliprs), equipped with a specially developed foam insert piece (ProteQ).

 From lower to higher greenhouses, from single to multiple wire systems; the Qlipr system offers many applications.
 Even if you work with movable wire or gutter, Qlipr is an excellent system for you.
 Qlipr can also be used for the traditional cucumber cultivation as the Qlipr is able to be used on our compostable jute rope (Organic Qord).
 You can knot this Organic Qord to the PlanthooQ.
 Alternatively to knotting you can use our Sustainable Qord.
 Used with our Qord Hanger it can be attached and removed very quickly.
 The Sustainable Qord lasts many years.

 The pride of a good crop